eekevall/Planning-for-Influenza-Season-Excel-Analysis/README.md

 # Preparing-for-Influenza-Season-Excel-Analysis
-Analysis using Excel to help plan for Influenza Season in the United States for the Career Foundry Data Analysis Immersion course.
+An analysis using Excel to interrgate the data.

 ## Project Overview
 **Motivation** : The United States has an influenza season where more people than usual suffer from the flu.
 Some people, particularly those in vulnerable populations, develop serious complications and end up in the hospital.
 Hospitals and clinics need additional staff to adequately treat these extra patients.
-The medical staffing agency provides this temporary staff.
+MedStaff, a medical staffing agency, provides the temporary staff.

 **Objective** : Determine when to send staff, and how many, to each state.